Alcohol laws of Massachusetts: Sale of alcohol

-The sale of alcohol off premises (in a licensed liquor store for spirits other than beer and wine) is allowed from 8 AM to 11 PM Monday through Saturday and noon to 11 PM on Sundays.
-The sale of alcohol on premises (for all types) is allowed from 8 AM to 2 AM Monday through Saturday and noon to 2 AM on Sundays.
+The sale of alcohol for off premises consumption (in a licensed liquor store for spirits other than beer and wine) is allowed from 8 AM to 11 PM Monday through Saturday and 10 AM to 11 PM on Sundays.
+The sale of alcohol for on premises consumption (for all types) is allowed from 8 AM to 2 AM Monday through Saturday and 10 AM to 2 AM on Sundays.

 Transportation of alcohol

 Individuals can transport alcohol without a license, up to but not exceeding, twenty gallons of malt beverages, three gallons of any other alcoholic beverage, or one gallon of alcohol at a single time.
 People under 21 years of age may not knowingly drive a car with alcohol inside unless they are accompanied by their legal guardian.
 This also means a person under the age of 21 cannot drive a vehicle with alcohol inside of the vehicle even if it belongs to a person over the age of 21 who is also inside the vehicle.
 Violators can be fined and/or have their driver's license suspended for three months.